EasonJackson/DesignPatterns/README.md

 To subsystem, the facade object will look very much like a switcher, and it should not rely on the dependency of facade interface at all.

 The facade would also be on top of a hierarchical interfaces.

+Factory pattern is used together with facade pattern to provide clients a better interface.

 [Example of facade pattern](https://github.com/EasonJackson/DesignPatterns/tree/master/src/com/eason/JavaPatterns/Facade)